 Retired from healthcare in 2012, I experimented RVing in a 21' TT, then realized how lovely it is to always be at home wherever I roam.
 So in 2015, I put my home in SD on the market and purchased my current motorhome.
 It had to be large enough to hold a decent amount of quilting supplies and my machines!
 I now have a 31' 2002 Airstream Classis!
 And I'm relearning the hitching and towing process.

 My children all live in western ND, all five are married and have children.
 All together, I have 4 granddaughters and 14 grandsons, ages 16 to a few months.
 I enjoy my time with them when I can make it to ND.

 One of the lovely characteristics of RVing is the wonderful folks I meet everywhere I go.
 RVers seem to have a special understanding between them that most of the people from more settled lives simply don't get.
 My Escapee friends have been a wonderful support group in learning the ins and outs of things, along with so many others, especially the Monaco folks.

-Besides quilting and everything related to it (quilt shop tourist), I enjoy walking, hiking, cooking and coming up with creative recipes for the food I have on hand, attending church services in the places I visit, trying to geocache, reading, riding my bicycle, learning about the areas where I travel, eating local cuisine, and most importantly, getting to know people who cross my path.
+Besides quilting and everything related to it (quilt shop tourist), I enjoy walking, hiking, cooking and coming up with creative recipes for the food I have on hand, attending church services in the places I visit, reading, walking or riding my bicycle, learning about the areas where I travel, eating local cuisine, and most importantly, getting to know people who cross my path.

 Raised my children on the farm, and am good at gardening, truck driving, mowing, etc.

 Mitzi is a yellow tabby and twelve years old.
 She's a terrific travel companion.

 BLM land in SW